-0 6 min 2 weeks
+0 6 min 2 mths

 Sometimes, the court can release the accused on bail.
 They are usually required to comply with specific conditions such as appearing in court, complying with curfew restrictions, adhering to house-arrest limits, and avoiding drugs and substance abuse.
 The court usually requires an individual to supervise the accused in such cases.
 That person is referred to as the surety.
 If you are facing legal challenges, consulting a criminal lawyer in Brampton can provide essential guidance.